 “I am glad that we are prioritizing college and career development as a campus,” said Music Teacher Amber Petersen.
 “I hope that my students gained a curiosity about what might be out there in life after graduation.
 I also hope that by taking time as a school to think about career and college aspirations, students will also begin to recognize the connections between what they are learning and doing in the classroom, to their future aspirations–as it is all connected.
 The last thing I hope students get out of the Career and College Days at BHS is excitement and perhaps more of an idea of ‘what’s next’ for them.”

-In addition to facilitating online activities and guest speakers, many teachers shared their personal experiences with career paths to the students.
+In addition to facilitating online activities and guest speakers, many teachers shared their personal experiences with career paths with the students.

 “Some insight I got, especially from teachers sharing their own experiences, is that plans can change, and that’s not bad.
 It’s part of life and it’s important to be flexible,” said Zwierzchowski

-The next College and Career Day will be Monday, Oct.
-7.
+The next College and Career Day will be on Tuesday, November 12.